 "The crystals eat.
-The extraction of power from food is conscious because it is purposeful, and there can be no purpose without consciousness; similarly the power to work from such derived energy is also purposeful and therefore conscious.
+The extraction of power from food is conscious because it is purposeful, and there can be no purpose without consciousness; similarly the power to work from such derived

+•J. W. Gregory, F.R.S.D.Sc., Professor of Geology, University of Glasgow. energy is also purposeful and therefore conscious.
 The crystals do both.
 And the crystals can transmit all these abilities to their children, just as we do.
 For although there would seem to be no reason why they should not continue to grow to gigantic size under favorable conditions-yet they do not.
 They reach a size beyond which they do not develop.

-"Instead, they bud--give birth, in fact--to smaller ones, which increase until they reach the size of the preceding generation.
+"Instead, they bud-give birth, in fact -to smaller ones, which increases until they reach the size of the preceding generation.
 And like the children of man and animals, these younger generations grow on precisely as their progenitors!
+A SAME A SAME A SAME A SAME A SAME AND A SAME AND A SAME A SAME AND A SAME AND A SAME A SAME A SAME A SAME A SA